3 Questions for Sarah Light of Wharton’s Climate Center

 Wharton Global Youth Program: Where does the market stand in balancing growth and business priorities with ESG commitments?
 Specifically, are companies aligning environmental concerns with profitability?

 Sarah Light: This is a complicated time for ESG.
-On the one hand, jurisdictions like the EU and California are moving forward with mandatory rules on disclosure of ESG factors in financial reporting, so global firms doing business in multiple markets have not only some private (shareholder) pressure to take these factors into account, but also legal rules requiring them to disclose how they manage risks, consider opportunities and govern these issues.
+On the one hand, jurisdictions like the European Union and California are moving forward with mandatory rules on disclosure of ESG factors in financial reporting, so global firms doing business in multiple markets have not only some private (shareholder) pressure to take these environmental, social and governance factors into account, but also legal rules requiring them to disclose how they manage risks, consider opportunities and govern these issues.
 In addition, market forces require many firms – think of the insurance industry as an obvious example – to take climate risk into account.
-On the other hand, some states within the US have adopted laws that prohibit the states from doing business with financial companies that take ESG factors into account.
+On the other hand, some states within the U.S. have adopted laws that prohibit the states from doing business with financial companies that take ESG factors into account.
 I would anticipate at the very least that there will be significant rollbacks of regulations by the federal government starting in January; whether the federal government will go as far as the states is unclear.

 Wharton Global Youth: What are the main challenges businesses face when trying to implement ESG initiatives related to climate?